 Don’t get too cute with cameos from established characters.
 It is standard operating procedure to have a known character appear in a new series to sanctify its existence.
 However, far better still is when the legacy character becomes involved and helps move the plot forward with their presence.
 It may be a lot to ask, but it is far from impossible.
 Picard did it for Deep Space Nine’s “Emissary,” and it can happen again.
 Fun and functional would go a long way off the bat, and I nominate Harry Mudd for the job.

 Though this has been addressed by the creators of Discovery, I will echo their sentiment – ease up on the time travel.
 Now, I love these characters messing with the timeline as much as anyone, but it really was getting out of hand in the TNG era of shows.

 Time travel is a story line that must be used with the greatest care and only the lightest touch.
 Running into some forsaken anomaly every other week, with character’s receiving formal Starfleet reprimands for becoming their own grandfather gets tiresome.
 It also raises questions about the writers and their possible lack of original concepts.
-There is plenty going on in their present to negate the overuse of time travel.
+There is plenty happening in the shows present to avoid the necessity of frequent time travel.

 9 – Can Somebody Finally Provide Helpful Information on the Earth/Romulan War?